jsonmaur/node-crypto-extra/README.md

   > Type: `string`

 - **options**
-  - **salt** - A string to be appended to the string before it is hashed.
+  - **salt** - A string to be appended to the value before it is hashed.

     > Type: `string`